codersforcauses/wadl/Firebase/README.md

 This document will include instructions on all things firebase in the Western Australian Debating Legue!!

+## Firebase Steps

+This section will include steps on how to setup firebase for the WADL project

+If you want to start the emulators just by themselves to see if they work, run:
+> yarn firebase

+If you want to run the wadl project with the emulators, run:
+> yarn dev:emu

+To run the project with the cloud service, run:
+> yarn dev

+If you want to kill the ports that the emulators use, run:
+> yarn emu:stop

 ## Firebase Emulators
 This project will inlcude the emulators for
 ---